2010 Kallang slashings: Efforts to save Micheal Garing

-At the same time, Micheal's parents, Mr Garing Anak Kanyan and Mdm Ensiring Anak Garman sent a clemency petition to the President of Singapore, pleading with the President to have mercy on Micheal, who was the third child out of the couple's four children, and to spare his life.
+At the same time, Micheal's parents, Garing Anak Kanyan and Ensiring Anak Garman sent a clemency petition to the President of Singapore, pleading with the President to have mercy on Micheal, who was the third child out of the couple's four children, and to spare his life.
 In the clemency petition, Michael's parents wrote that, "We humbly ask the president of Singapore for mercy and compassion to spare the life of our son Michael.
 We do not want to excuse our son's offense, but we ask for mercy."
 Micheal had also petitioned to the president for clemency, in a bid to have his death sentence commuted to life imprisonment.
 Prime Minister of Malaysia Tun Dr. Mahathir Mohamed gathered reporters on 20 March 2019, stating the government will save Micheal as "many believe that the death penalty is excessive and hope that Singapore feels the same way too."
 He added that the death penalty was harsh and should be replaced, except for some special cases.

 On 21 March 2019, both the European Union (EU) and Embassy of Switzerland in Singapore also voiced out and called for Singapore to spare Micheal Garing from the hangman's noose and pushed for the president to grant him clemency.
 They both called for the Singapore government to re-adopt a moratorium on the death penalty and to abolish it.